ModhakNatesh/Gen-Z-Chat/README.md

 - 🧠 **AI-Powered Replies** – Talk to an intelligent assistant in real-time
 - 🎨 **Modern GUI** – Built with a Gen-Z aesthetic in mind
-- 🔊 **Sound Effects** – Feel every message with subtle audio cues
-- 💡 **Loading Animations** – Because even waiting should look good
 - 🖋️ **Custom Fonts** – Stylish typography for a clean, bold look

 ## 💻 Tech Stack

 - Python 3.x 🐍
 - Tkinter for GUI 🖼️
-- Hugging Face Inference API 🤗 (or other AI backend)
+- Gemini API 🤗
-- PIL & `pygame` for media & sound handling
+- Pollinations AI for Image Generation

 ## 📁 Project Structure